Merkel Cell Carcinoma (MCC) is a rare skin/neuroendocrine cancer.

 MCC is about 40 times more rare than melanoma and three times more deadly.
 About 1500 new cases are diagnosed in the U.S. every year.

 Most people, including many doctors and dermatologists, have never heard of it.
 Many patients are initially misdiagnosed as having a cyst or benign bump and told not to worry about it.
 MCC is an aggressive cancer.
-Wasted time can lead to growth of a primary tumor or metastasis into the lymph system.
+Wasted time can lead to growth of a primary tumor or metastasis to lymph nodes and organs.
 Finding the most knowledgeable medical resources for diagnosis and treatment is essential.

 Getting the support of others who are also coping with MCC can be a helpful way of getting information and feeling less overwhelmed, lost or scared.